College Factual by our College Data Analytics Team

 810 Full-Time Undergraduates

 Hiram College is a private not-for-profit institution situated in Hiram, Ohio.
-Hiram is a good match for students who enjoy small-town life.
+The rural area surrounding Hiram is great for students who love a peaceful atmosphere.

 Get more details about the location of Hiram College.